WokLibCodeClub/Hello-Python/step4/step4.md

 ## Lists in Python

 Well that's the rather clumsy version of the Sorting House code.
 But we can make it much simpler using a Python *list*.
+A Python list is a way of combining several variables or objects into one, in a very ordered sort of way.
 Type this into your code after the ```import``` line:

 ``` python
 houses = ['Hufflepuff', 'Slytherin', 'Gryffindor', 'Ravenclaw']